rropen/dagger-snyk/README.md

 # Dagger Snyk module

-Known to work with Dagger v0.9.8 only (for v0.9.5 support, see v0.1.0 release).
+Known to work with Dagger v0.11.2

 Check code, infrastructure-as-code and containers using Snyk from your Dagger pipelines.